harrycresswell/harry/content/articles/listing-content-in-hugo.md

 We can see now that the context of `.Pages` changes, depending on the location of your list template.
 And it’s something to keep in mind, as it can be confusing at first.

+Ok, so how does Hugo know which template to use?

-Hugo knows which templates to use based on something called the lookup order.
+Hugo picks the template it uses to render content based on something called the lookup order.

 Let’s get into that next.